Rel1cx/eslint-react/README.md

 ## Public packages

-- [`@eslint-react/eslint-plugin`](./packages/eslint-plugin) - The main ESLint plugin package including all rules and config presets in this repository.
+- [`@eslint-react/eslint-plugin`](https://npm.im/@eslint-react/eslint-plugin) - The main ESLint plugin package including all rules and config presets in this repository.

+## Supported React versions

+- 18.2.0 or later

 ## Supported engines